nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/amazon-s3-online-storage.md

 With S3 you have the option of storing your data encrypted using [S3 Client-Side Encryption](http://docs.amazonwebservices.com/AmazonS3/latest/dev/UsingClientSideEncryption.html).
 Note that the local cache will _not_ be encrypted.

+{{#> callout type='info' }}
+Once data is stored in your s3 bucket with an initial client-side encryption configuration, it is impossible to edit and change this configuration, otherwise the Nuxeo server won't be able to decrypt data encrypted with the older configuration.
+{{/callout}}

+##### With a Local Keystore

 The S3 Binary Manager can use a keystore containing a keypair, but there are a few caveats to be aware of:

 Don't forget to specify the key algorithm if you create your keypair with the `keytool` command, as this won't work with the default (DSA).
 The S3 Binary Manager has been tested with a keystore generated with this command: